Luis del Alcázar

 Title page from the Vestigatio of Luis del Alcázar (1614).

-Luis del Alcázar (Ludovicus ab Alcasar, Louis of Alcazar) (1554–1613) was a Spanish Jesuit theologian.
+Luis del Alcázar, SJ (1554 – 1613) was a Spanish Jesuit theologian and a major figure in the development of Christian eschatology.
+He was known for popularizing the preterist perspective.

 Life

 He was the eldest son of Melchor del Alcázar, a jurist, and nephew of the poet Baltasar del Alcázar, and was born in Seville.
 He studied at Seville, Cordova and Salamanca, entered the Society of Jesus in 1568, and became a priest in 1578.
 Alcázar was a friend of the Jesuit Juan de Pineda (1552–1637) (also a pupil of Jerome de Prado), and the Dominican Agustin Salucio; he died in Rome.

 Works

 Illustration from the Vestigatio, showing the Woman of the Apocalypse.

 He is known for his Vestigatio arcani sensus in Apocalypsi (1614) published after his death, putting forward what would later be called a preterist view of Biblical prophecy, in commentary on the Book of Revelation; his work is regarded as the first major application of the method of interpretation of prophecy by reading in terms of the author's contemporary concerns.
 His view was that everything in the Apocalypse, apart from the three final chapters, referred to events that had already come to pass when John of Patmos was writing.
 He attacked Joachim of Fiore, in particular, for millenarianism.
 The book's illustrations were after Juan de Jáuregui y Aguilar, who produced a series of 24 designs on the Apocalypse.
 He suggested that 2 Esdras was later than Revelation, and borrowed from it.

 A further work was In eas Veteris Testamenti partes quas respicit Apocalypsis (1631).